This post may contain paid links. See more info on my privacy page.

 Jump to:

-How to Make Chicken Wings
+How to Bake Buffalo Wings Step-by-Step

 - Heat oven to 400°F. Thaw chicken wings and cut them into wingettes and drumettes if necessary (see above).
 Lay the wingettes and drumettes out on a flat surface and dry them with a paper towel.